Kitware/CMake/Help/variable/CMAKE_TASKING_TOOLSET.rst

 the compiler and version correctly.
 If no toolset is specified, ``Standalone`` is assumed.

-Projects, that can be build with different architectures and/or toolsets, must take :variable:`CMAKE_TASKING_TOOLSET` and :variable:`CMAKE_<LANG>_COMPILER_ARCHITECTURE_ID` into account to qualify :variable:`CMAKE_<LANG>_COMPILER_VERSION`.
+Projects that can be built with different architectures and/or toolsets must take :variable:`CMAKE_TASKING_TOOLSET` and :variable:`CMAKE_<LANG>_COMPILER_ARCHITECTURE_ID` into account to qualify :variable:`CMAKE_<LANG>_COMPILER_VERSION`.